21 Dec How to start a meaningful conversation about sex

 Many of us grew up in sexual secrecy.
 Afraid to speak up, we often learn to associate pleasure with guilt and shame.
 Sex and sexuality is a taboo topic in most homes for children growing up.
 Parents aren’t talking about sex with their kids or their partner.
 In my work as a sexologist and therapist, I give people a common language and help them to feel more comfortable talking about and exploring sex.

-A significant portion of my work is helping people rediscover their personal sense of craving, so I encourage my clients to start having suggestive conversations to help them revitalize their sexual side and erotic energy.
+A significant portion of my work is helping people rediscover their personal sense of craving, so I encourage the clients I work with to start having suggestive conversations to help them revitalize their sexual side and erotic energy.

 Letting go sexually can only happen when people feel free from feeling responsible for the fragility of the other.